Ballistic SNS sandwich as a Josephson junction: The Bogolyubov--de Gennes theory

-There are two additive contributions to the total values of the density and the current.
+There are two additive contributions to the density, the energy, and the current [Eqs.~(\ref{efd}), (\ref{nOp}) and (\ref{n-j}) respectively].
 One is the vacuum contribution calculated assuming that all energy levels are not occupied (quasiparticle vacuum).
-This is given by last terms in Eqs.~(\ref{nOp}) and (\ref{n-j}), which do not contain any quasiparticle operator.
-The other terms in Eqs.~(\ref{nOp}) and (\ref{n-j}) yield the quasiparticle, or the excitation contribution due to possible occupation of energy levels.
+This is given by last terms in equations, which do not contain any quasiparticle operator.
+The other terms in the equations yield the contribution of excitations due to possible occupation of energy levels.